-The human body contains around 70% of water.1 In terms of body weight water makes up 75% in infants and 55% in elderly.2 Water is necessary for cellular homeostasis as well as life.2 Still plentiful unanswered questions exist regarding this extremely imperative constituent of our body and our diet.2 The water in the body has diverse physiological roles.1 These include being required for breathing for oxygen transport to the cells, metabolism, digestion and absorption of nutrients, detoxification of the body, regulation of body temperature, upkeep of equal osmotic pressure in cells as well as extracellular space etc.1 Water should be treated as vital nutrient in diet.
+The human body contains around 70% of water.
+In terms of body weight water makes up 75% in infants and 55% in elderly.
+Water is necessary for cellular homeostasis as well as life.
+Still plentiful unanswered questions exist regarding this extremely imperative constituent of our body and our diet.
+The water in the body has diverse physiological roles.
+These include being required for breathing for oxygen transport to the cells, metabolism, digestion and absorption of nutrients, detoxification of the body, regulation of body temperature, upkeep of equal osmotic pressure in cells as well as extracellular space etc. Water should be treated as vital nutrient in diet.
 Accordingly, it is imperative for health to have total body water (TBW) content in appropriate standards.

-The indicator for water intake is primarily thirst.3 The thirst sensation is managed by the central nervous system that gets signals pertinent to hydration status from central as well as peripheral pathways.3 Identical to calories, the correct amount of water to be drunk is controlled by the balance between the intake as well as the losses.
-The intake is by means of fluids as well as solid foods.3 From food, fruits and vegetables are the leading source of water.
-Water emanating from oxidation of macronutrients makes a contribution as well, though usually inconsequential.3
+The indicator for water intake is primarily thirst.
+The thirst sensation is managed by the central nervous system that gets signals pertinent to hydration status from central as well as peripheral pathways.
+Identical to calories, the correct amount of water to be drunk is controlled by the balance between the intake as well as the losses.
+The intake is by means of fluids as well as solid foods.
+From food, fruits and vegetables are the leading source of water.
+Water emanating from oxidation of macronutrients makes a contribution as well, though usually inconsequential.

 As an aftermath of thermoregulatory sweating body water is lost.
-Furthermore when fluid intake is not sufficient to reconstitute sweat losses a water deficit results as hypohydration.4 Amongst individuals indulging in exercise or being exposed to warm climates as a result of loss of sweat, acute mild as well as moderate hypohydration can be to some extent common.5 This may also happen in situations of diminished fluid intake or as a result of consumption of diuretics.5 The loss of body fluids outstripping the amount which is taken in, interrupting the delicate equilibrium of minerals in body fluids, culminates in dehydration.1 Mild dehydration results from body loses around 1-2% of total body fluids.
-Furthermore severe dehydration is investigated as taking place when body loses over 5% of the total fluids.1 Likewise a heat wave that took place in Paris, France in 2003 eventualized in a 2% elevation in mortality.6 Majority of deaths occurred in vulnerable groups and happened as a result of heat-related illnesses, such as dehydration.6 As advocated by the American College of Sports Medicine (ACSM) Guidelines on Exercise and Fluid Replacement and the position of the Academy of Nutrition and Dietetics on Nutrition and Athletic Performance, dehydrated individuals should have an intake of 1.25 to 1.50 L of fluid per kilogram of body mass (BM) lost to restore body water content, if the fluid deficit is huge and recovery time is restricted to around less than 12 h.7
+Furthermore when fluid intake is not sufficient to reconstitute sweat losses a water deficit results as hypohydration.
+Amongst individuals indulging in exercise or being exposed to warm climates as a result of loss of sweat, acute mild as well as moderate hypohydration can be to some extent common.
+This may also happen in situations of diminished fluid intake or as a result of consumption of diuretics.
+The loss of body fluids outstripping the amount which is taken in, interrupting the delicate equilibrium of minerals in body fluids, culminates in dehydration.
+Mild dehydration results from body loses around 1-2% of total body fluids.
+Furthermore severe dehydration is investigated as taking place when body loses over 5% of the total fluids.
+Likewise a heat wave that took place in Paris, France in 2003 eventualized in a 2% elevation in mortality.
+Majority of deaths occurred in vulnerable groups and happened as a result of heat-related illnesses, such as dehydration.
+As advocated by the American College of Sports Medicine (ACSM) Guidelines on Exercise and Fluid Replacement and the position of the Academy of 1.25 to 1.50 L of fluid per kilogram of body mass (BM) lost to restore body water content, if the fluid deficit is huge and recovery time is restricted to around less than 12 h.